Tandovo: Geography

 With an area of 87.8 sqkm Tandovo is one of the largest lakes in Novosibirsk Oblast.
-It is located in the Baraba Lowland, southern sector of the West Siberian Plain, 33 km SW of Barabinsk.
+It is located in the Baraba Lowland, the southern sector of the West Siberian Plain, 33 km SW of Barabinsk.
 The lake lies 8 km to the north of the northeastern end of Lake Chany, in the endorheic basin between the Ob and Irtysh rivers.
-In the northern half of the lake, the 7 km long and 0.5 km wide Sugun Peninsula almost cuts lake Tandovo in two.
+In the northern half of the lake, the 7 km long and 0.5 km wide Sugun Peninsula almost cuts Lake Tandovo in two.

-The banks of lake Tandovo are clifflike in places, reaching heights of 5 m to 8 m.
-The Tandovka river flows into the eastern shore of the lake.
+The banks of Lake Tandovo are clifflike in places, reaching heights of 5 m to 8 m.
+The Tandovka River flows into the eastern shore of the lake.
 Its waters freeze in early November and the lake stays under ice until May.